 Collaboration Between Health Sciences, Business, and Engineering & Technology

-Fueled by a collaborative effort between the University of Utah Health Sciences Center, The David Eccles School of Business, The School of Engineering and The Technology Venture Development Program, the Center for Medical Innovation combines formal education programs, faculty and student project development, and support and facilitation of device development and commercialization.
+Fueled by a collaborative effort between the University of Utah Health Sciences Center, The David Eccles School of Business, The College of Engineering and The Technology Venture Development Program, the Center for Medical Innovation combines formal education programs, faculty and student project development, and support and facilitation of device development and commercialization.
 The Center creates a one-stop-shop environment that assists both the novice and experienced innovator through ideation, concept generation, intellectual property, market analysis, prototyping and testing, business plan development, and commercialization.

 Enhancing Faculty Development & Improving Health Care

 At the center we hope to enhance faculty professional development, to develop unique multi-disciplinary educational programs in medical device entrepreneurship, and to improve health care delivery through innovation and real-world applications.
 The center nurtures an environment that supports students and faculty who not only want to invent something new, but who also want to find ways to launch their invention into the marketplace by providing resources, connections, and expertise.

 A company that got its start as a University of Utah student-led project has won a Utah Innovation Award in the Life Science – Medical Device category.
 Light Line Catheter by Veritas Medical LLC, a former Center for Medical Innovation & Bench-to-Bedside team, accepted the honor at the annual awards banquet on May 11. ...
 Read More

 The Utah State Capital hosted the 6th annual competition event featuring student teams from the University of Utah...
 Read More

 PlusOne Baby, a wireless, no-contact monitor, won the $15,000 grand prize at Monday’s Bench-to-Bedside competition...
 Read More